Donrwalsh/rpg-planet/notes/notes.md

 Looks pretty goofy without any collision between the NPCs at 1/sec.
 At 5/sec it looks pretty dang realistic, especially when I start mixing in additional paths.
 Sweet, I should do that next.
 Or maybe get the despawning working.

-- [ ] Make a 2nd path.
+- [x] Make a 2nd path.
-  - [ ] Reconsider the data structure of the 'thing' object?
+  - [x] Reconsider the data structure of the 'thing' object? (_added this to kingdom class for now_)
-- [ ] Make 'spawn' and 'despawn' points for the NPCs.
+- [x] Make 'spawn' and 'despawn' points for the NPCs.
 Maybe just need one spawn point object?
 Could designate where an npc is eligible to despawn. . .
   - Since this requires collision, I'm probably best off fussing with the additional layers before I work the spawning/despawning tie-in to NPCs.
 But, I'll think on it some more first.

 ### 10/07/25

 Added a favicon of a treasure chest. looticons > LootIcons_png > transparent > chest_t_01.
 Then I used https://favicon.io/favicon-converter/ before realizing I already had the png I needed and I used the 32x32 version of it.
 Looks good enough for now IMO.

+### 10/08/25

+I've got three working paths (so six in practice) that cover the full ABC combinatrics of entrances and exits.
+I added another loop on the path to make it sensible for NPCs leaving from ~(24, 1) will have a way to take the center path.
+Letting the app run and watching the chaos of movement is really pleasing right now!